Nuno appointed new Tottenham boss

 Former Spurs boss Mauricio Pochettino was linked with a sensational return, while Antonio Conte, Paulo Fonseca and Gennaro Gattuso were all rumoured to be on the verge of filling the vacancy at different stages in the process.

+🎥 We sat down with Fabio Paratici to talk through why Nuno is the right man to lead Spurs forward 👇#WelcomeNuno pic.twitter.com/iWx1RTSHky— Tottenham Hotspur (@SpursOfficial) June 30, 2021

-However, the London club have instead turned to Nuno after his four-year spell with Wolves came to an end in May.
+However, the London club has instead turned to Nuno after his four-year spell with Wolves came to an end in May.

 The 47-year-old Portuguese has signed a deal until 2023 with Tottenham, where he will work alongside new director of football Fabio Paratici.